newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does it take For a Case to Go to Trial in New Mexico?

 In New Mexico, the time it takes for a case to go to trial depends on the complexity of the case, the severity of the offense, the number of witnesses in the case, and the number of charges involved.
-The law stipulates that all criminal cases must go to trial within 182 days.
+The law stipulates that all criminal cases be tried within 182 days.
 However, the court may extend this waiting period.
 Typically, simple court cases take six (6) to 12 months, and complex cases take 15 to 18 months.
 The court dismisses claims that take too long to go to trial with prejudice.

 What Happens When a Court Case Goes to Trial in New Mexico?

-When a case goes to trial in New Mexico, the process begins with Voire Dire, also known as jury selection.
+When a case goes to trial in New Mexico, the process begins with Voir Dire, also known as jury selection.
 For jury trials, 12 jurors and two (2) alternates are questioned and selected from a pool of random candidates.
 After the jury is selected and sworn in, the trial begins in earnest as the defense and the prosecution make opening statements.
-The prosecution aims to prove the defendant’s guilt beyond a reasonable doubt, while the defense seeks to either have the case dismissed or the defendant acquitted.
+The prosecution aims to prove the defendant’s guilt beyond a reasonable doubt, while the defense seeks to either dismiss the case or acquit the defendant.
 The defense and the prosecution then present witness testimonies.
 The court examines and cross-examines witnesses.
-The court then hears evidence presentation and closing arguments.
-The judge will then charge the jury, who will retire to deliberate and deliver a verdict.
-If the jury arrives at a unanimous ruling, the defendant can face conviction.
-At bench trials, there is no jury; the judge alone determines whether a defendant is guilty or innocent.
+The court then hears evidence, presentation, and closing arguments.
+The judge may then charge the jury, who typically retire to deliberate and deliver a verdict.
+The defendant may face conviction if the jury arrives at a unanimous ruling.
+There is no jury at bench trials; the judge alone determines whether a defendant is guilty or innocent.

 Can You Be Put on Trial Twice for the Same Crime in New Mexico?

 No. It is impossible to be tried twice for the same crime in New Mexico.
 Federal and state laws protect defendants from excessive punishment through double jeopardy.
-This law disallows the accused from facing the same charges more than once in New Mexico.
-If an act is a violation of different crimes or different degrees of the same crime, the accused person cannot face charges a second time with a degree of offense greater than that of the first trial.
+This law disallows the accused from facing the exact charges more than once in New Mexico.
+If an act violates different crimes or different degrees of the same crime, the accused person cannot face charges a second time with a degree of offense greater than that of the first trial.

 How Do I Lookup a Criminal Court Case in New Mexico?

 Looking up a criminal court case in New Mexico is simple.
 Interested parties may request court records from the Clerk of Court in the court or county where the court heard the case.
 As provided by the Inspection of Public Records Act (IPRA), public members may freely access public court records.
-However, the court may charge fees for the production or certification of record copies.
-Parties can make records requests through the New Mexico courts website.
+However, the court may charge fees for producing or certifying record copies.
+Parties may make records requests through the New Mexico courts website.
 Additionally, interested parties may lookup criminal court cases through the New Mexico Courts Case Lookup or third-party websites.

 How to Access Electronic Court Records in New Mexico

 The New Mexico Courts Case Lookup provides electronic access to public court records.
-It can be accessed through the website or a mobile phone app.
-Users can access records from the Supreme Court, Court of Appeals, District Courts, Magistrate Court, and Municipal court.
+It may be accessed through the website or a mobile phone app.
+Users may access documents from the Supreme Court, the Court of Appeals, the District Courts, the Magistrate Court, and the Municipal Court.
 Cases heard and filed before June 1997 may not be available in the Courts Case Lookup database.
 Municipal court records available on the database are limited to criminal domestic violence records and historic DWI convictions from September 1, 1991.

-• Name search: users can conduct name searches using the following criteria:
+• Name search: Users may conduct name searches using the following criteria:

 • First, last, and middle name